St. Vincent de Paul

 We are committed to ensuring that the poor and needy of Jackson County have a safety net of support and encouragement.
 No work of charity is foreign to St. Vincent de Paul.

-• Hot lunches and groceries – 44 volunteers provided 59,000 hot lunches, served Monday through Friday.
-The pantry supplies bagged groceries on the third and fourth Fridays of each month.
-We distributed 6,885 sacks of groceries, a 4-day supply in each sack, and 5,500 "no-cook" bags to our homeless clients who lack cooking facilities.
+• Hot lunches and groceries – 33 volunteers provided 34,160 hot lunches, served Monday through Friday.
+The Pantry volunteers (6) supply bagged groceries on the last Friday of each month.
+We distributed 1,208 sacks of groceries, a 4-day supply in each sack, and 3,320 "no-cook" bags to our homeless clients who lack cooking facilities.
 We are also members of the Medford Food Project.
 Our goal is for no one to be without food in Jackson County.

 St. Vincent de Paul, 2424 N. Pacific Highway (Hwy 99), Medford, Oregon 97501, 541-772-3828